bethesque/facebook-google-calendar-sync/README.md

 **Set up the gem**

-Add this line to your application's Gemfile:

-    gem 'facebook-google-calendar-sync', :git => 'git@github.com:bethesque/facebook-google-calendar-sync.git'

-And then execute:

-    $ bundle

-Or install the gem 'specific_install' and install it directly from git:
+Install the gem 'specific_install' and then install the facebook-google-calendar-sync gem directly from git (it's not on Rubygems yet):

     $ gem install specific_install
     $ gem specific_install -l http://github.com/bethesque/facebook-google-calendar-sync.git